Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 NEXAH demonstrates:

-> complex systems can be reconstructed as structured fields
+> complex systems evolve within structured fields
-> with constrained navigation and stable convergence
+> and transitions are governed by geometry, stability, and control

 ---

 # 🔥 Core Truth

-> Complex systems are not random.
+> Systems do not randomly fail.
-> They evolve within structured fields.
+> They move through structured transition spaces.

-> These fields constrain motion,
+> These spaces define:
-> guide trajectories,
-> and determine outcomes.
+- where motion is possible
+- where transitions occur
+- how systems can be controlled

 ---